x-bell/xbell/.changeset/tiny-geese-stare.md

 "@xbell/vue2": minor
 ---

-feat: support testAll for run test in all runtimes
+feat: support test.all for run test in all runtimes